Apple 359 is an Andy Warhol screenprint from his Ads portfolio

 Edition: Edition of 190, 30 AP, 5 PP, 5 EP, 10 HC, 1BAT, 30TP, 10 numbered in Roman numerals, some signed and numbered in pencil.

-Andy Warhol met Apple’s founder Steve Jobs in 1985, the year of Apple 359’s genesis.
-It was Sean Lennon’s ninth birthday party and everyone sat around and explored the magic of Macpaint on a Macintosh model Sean received as a gift from Jobs.
-Warhol wrote in his diaries of the event: “I said that once some man had been calling me a lot wanting to give me one, but that I’d never called him back or something, and then the kid looked up and said, ‘Yeah, that was me.
-I’m Steve Jobs.’
-And he looked so young, like a college guy.
-And he told me that he would still send me one now… I felt so old and out of it with this young whiz guy right there who’d helped invent it.”
-Jobs clearly didn’t feel slighted as he taught Warhol how to paint on the model that same evening.
+One of the most remarkable aspects of Apple 359 is its direct connection to Steve Jobs.
+Warhol met Jobs in 1985 at Sean Lennon’s ninth birthday party.
+Jobs gave Sean a Macintosh as a gift and demonstrated MacPaint to Warhol, Keith Haring, and Kenny Scharf.
+Warhol wrote about the moment in his diary.
+He explained, “I said that once some man had been calling me a lot wanting to give me one, but that I’d never called him back… and then the kid looked up and said, ‘Yeah, that was me.
+I’m Steve Jobs.’”
+Warhol added, “He looked so young, like a college guy.
+And he told me he would still send me one now.”

 Share this page: